TANGWJ17/caml-mimic/README.md

 **Status:** Archived.
 Code is provided as-is with no updates expected.

-Unfortunately I don't have the personal time to dedicate to maintaining this repo/responding to issues, nor access to the MIMIC dataset anymore, though I hope the model code and data splits can still be of use to the community.
+Unfortunately I (James) don't have the personal time to dedicate to maintaining this repo/responding to issues, nor access to the MIMIC dataset anymore, though I hope the model code and data splits can still be of use to the community.
+Co-author [@sarahwie](https://github.com/sarahwie) will be handling issues and questions; please direct all enquiries to her.

 # caml-mimic